Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Discussion

 This study has looked at the upsampling and identification of objects commonly found within concrete interiors.
-However, the identification of objects solves only part of the problem pertaining the characterisation of built infrastructure.
-The next step is to alter the model's objective to look towards not only identifying object location and material, but to also accurately identify defects --- such as tendon duct strand corrosion, honeycombing and air voids.
+However, the~identification of objects solves only part of the problem pertaining to the characterization of built infrastructure.
+The next step is to alter the model's objective to look toward not only identifying object location and material but~to also accurately identify defects---such as tendon duct strand corrosion, honeycombing, and air~voids.

 Despite the general agreement of Geant4 simulations and real data for muography, it is important to verify these models on real-world data.
-Therefore, testing of the models on data gathered from Niederleithinger et al.~\cite{niederleithinger_muon_2021}, as well as planned future muography scans by Lynkeos Technology Ltd, will be important for validation of the results of this study.
-Additionally, the use of real data integrated into the simulated datasets will aid the model in adapting to real-world conditions.
+Therefore, testing of the models on data gathered from Niederleithinger~et~al.~\cite{niederleithinger_muon_2021}, as~well as planned future muography scans by Lynkeos Technology Ltd, will be important for validation of the results of this~study.